Elizabeth Willing Powel: Role of women

 In her letters, Powel expressed contempt for Lord Chesterfield's Letters to His Son and his treatment of women.
 To her sister Mary, she wrote in December 1783 that Chesterfield "mistook appetite for love and regarded the object of his inclinations only as it could contribute to the gratification of his vicious desires."
 She warned of the dangers of taking pity on a seductive man that would lead a married woman to a precipice of "utter and inevitable disadvantage".
 In a circa 1784 letter to Maria Page, Mary's recently married daughter, Powel warned of the dangers of men who, from personal opinion and unchecked adherence to custom, "do not love to find a competitor" in their spouse.
 Powel believed such a marriage required the utmost delicacy and sacrifice from educated women in both private and public settings.

 Despite her proximity to and friendships with the political and philosophical elites of the day, Powel expressed her misgivings about women holding public office.
 She wrote in a November 1785 letter:

 A fine woman is totally unfit for government and what we commonly called the great affairs of public life.
 [Women] are quick at expedient, ready in the moment of sudden exigencies, excellent to suggest, but their imagination runs riot; it requires the vigor of mind alone possessed by men to digest and put in force a plan of any magnitude.
 There is a natural precipitancy in our sex that frequently frustrates its own designs.

 However, although customary among salonnières and bluestockings to avoid politics as a subject, Powel did not restrain herself from expressing her opinions about the aptitude of the country's leaders and the direction of its progress.

 As to corresponding with men by letter, Powel was concerned with following proper etiquette.
 When Bushrod Washington first wrote to her, she did not respond although they had already been friends and the young man was a regular visitor to her home for the prior two years.
-After his third letter, Powel finally wrote back to remind him that it was inappropriate her to correspond with a man that does not write to her husband.
+After his third letter, Powel finally wrote back to remind him that it was inappropriate for her to correspond with a man that does not write to her husband.